Ibiza Virgins' Guide: Akasha

 Opening its doors in late 2021, Akasha's launch was cloaked in intrigue.

-By this point of the year, Ibiza was out of tourist season (in any case, certain global events meant that 2021 wasn't really tourist-heavy anyway).
+By this point of the year, Ibiza was out of tourist season.
 Las Dalias is held in such high regard, was there a danger that the arrival of Akasha could tarnish that reputation?
 How would the locals react?

 Well, pretty unanimously, the locals loved this new addition and agreed that it honoured Las Dalias in the most respectful and authentic way.
-The following summer, as tourists returned to Ibiza, they too would immediately take Akasha to their hearts.
+When the tourists returned the following summer, they too would immediately take Akasha to their hearts.

 Placing a sharp focus on sound quality engineered by audio expert Martin (it incorporates Fibonacci's auric mathematical formula and ancient geometric philosophy - ooooooooh!)
 But, yeah, it's a labour of love and you can feel the passion reverberate through you.